Squirrels might be super cute, but they are wild and unpredictable rodents that you’ll probably want to keep away from your balcony.

-Squirrels need access to both food and water, so leaving any standing water on your balcony can possibly attract squirrels to your balcony and train them to come back and check for more.
+Squirrels need access to both food and water, so any standing water on your balcony can attract squirrels to your balcony and train them to come back and check for more.
 It’s best to remove any standing water in general since it also attracts mosquitos and other unwelcome bugs.

 8. Clean regularly

-If your balcony is near trees, there’s a chance that nuts, berries or fruits from nearby trees can fall or get blown onto your balcony, which will attract squirrels.
+If your balcony is near trees, there’s a chance that nuts, berries or fruit from nearby trees can fall or get blown onto your balcony, which will attract squirrels.
 This is why it’s important to sweep your balcony regularly and occasionally deep clean your space.